 \subsection{Main result: a nontechnical overview}

-The main result in this paper is a combinatorial description of Stanley decompositions (and Hilbert--Poincar\'e series) for modules of covariants in the dual pair setting, without any regard to the Cohen--Macaulay property or lack thereof.
-When the rank of $H$ is greater than or equal to the number of copies of $V$ and $V^*$ in $W$, the modules of covariants are free, and so for the purposes of this paper these cases are trivial.
-(In this case, it is typically said in the literature that the parameters fall in the \emph{stable range}, but see Remark~\ref{rem:stable range}.)
-In this paper, all of our results hold in the following range:
+The main result in this paper is a uniform combinatorial description of Stanley decompositions and Hilbert--Poincar\'e series for the classical modules of covariants, regardless of whether the modules are Cohen--Macaulay.
+We introduce objects called \emph{jellyfish} that parametrize the Stanley spaces in our decompositions.
+In particular, let

-On previewing the decompositions in our main results (Theorems~\ref{thm:GL main}, \ref{thm:Sp main}, and~\ref{thm:main result O}), the reader will see that we visualize the Stanley spaces using combinatorial objects which we call \emph{jellyfish}; these are the desired generalizations of lattice path families mentioned above.
-As an example below, we show a typical jellyfish for $H = \Sp(V)$, where $k \coloneqq \frac{1}{2}\dim V = 3$, and $n=8$ so that $W = V^8$.
-On the left-hand side, we show the jellyfish, and on the right-hand side we give the Stanley space it represents inside the module of covariants $(\C[V^8] \otimes U_\tau)^{\Sp(V)}$, where $U_\tau$ is the irreducible representation of $\Sp(V)$ with highest weight $\tau = (5,4,2)$: